bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_05.md

 * The transaction must have a signature matching the owner of the input for every input.

 ![UTXO Model](utxo-model.jpg)
+*Image Credit: bitcoin.org*

 Q1.
-Why is the sum of output funds always greater than input funds?
+In a transaction, why is the sum of output always lesser than the sum of input?

-*Image Credit: bitcoin.org*

 Let us update our Transaction class, replacing toAddress and fromAddress by txIn and txOut classes.